mark-henry/nrimsky-CAA/README.md

 # Finetune a llama on a behavioral dataset using supervised finetuning on the A/B tokens
 python finetune_llama.py --behavior sycophancy --direction pos

-# Plot similarites of steering vectors
+# Plot similarities of steering vectors
 python analyze_vectors.py

 # Use GPT-4 to score open-ended responses